SalilMonga/SalilMonga.github.io/README.md

 # Portfolio Project

-A [simple portfolio website](https://salil-monga-github-io.vercel.app/) to help me continue explore what I have learnt and new tech that is being released.
+A [simple portfolio website](https://salil-monga-github-io.vercel.app/) to help me continue to explore what I have learned and new tech that is being released.
 This project is open to everyone, if you want to learn something and collaborate with me you are welcome to send me a message.
-This is a continuous development project and my aim will be to keep on learning and evolving design elements.
+This is a continuous development project and I will aim to keep on learning and evolving design elements.
 It will also include best coding practices and AGILE methodology.

 ### Thank you for contributing!

-### How to setup the project on your local machine
+### How to set up the project on your local machine

 #### Pre-requirements